Queer Builds Mission Statement:

 Tips are always appreciated, but never expected.

-Preferred payment methods are cash and Zelle.
-Venmo is also accepted.
+Preferred payment methods is Zelle.
+Venmo & Cash is also accepted.

 If this is your first custom build — I’m so excited to create with you!
 I’ve broken down the process into simple steps so you’ll know exactly what to expect: